rfdrake/cibh/README.md

 toggle it for a page by putting &td=1 for the parameters.

 If you decide you like it you could turn it on globally.

+# Extra bugs

+If you pass a non-number to pack() like NaN it hangs on some systems.
+I guarded this by checking for an error in snmp-poll, but we might want to additionally say if (!isnumber()) inside GaugeAppend/CounterAppend.